 - Many Real Life restaurants have "kids' menus" that usually involve simpler and/or plainer foods.
 Specifically, fish sticks, chicken nuggets/tenders, hot dogs or corndogs, macaroni, and grilled cheese tend to show up very often on American children's menus.
 This can be especially common among Mexican and Chinese restaurants, as kids who don't regularly eat such foods are more likely to reject them outright.

 - Many real life adults that are still Picky Eaters tend towards the aforementioned "simple" and "plain" foods listed above.
 A pretty common (but usually unhelpful) retort they're told from those with more expansive palates is to "grow up" or "toughen up".
-It can be especially hard for adults that may be on the Autism spectrum (people on the spectrum are prone to being picky eaters) or may have Avoidant/Restrictive Food Intake Disorder.
+It can be especially hard for adults that may be on the Autism spectrum (people on the spectrum are prone to being picky eaters regardless of age) or may have Avoidant/Restrictive Food Intake Disorder (which is basically picky eating cranked up to eleven and those who suffer from it have a hard time seeing the food they dislike even as food).
 It usually takes a good amount of patience and hard work to try out stuff beyond their comfort zones.

 - There is also the fact that the way people's taste-buds - and thus the way they perceive taste - change over time.
 Children's taste buds tend to be far more sensitive than adults, making them detect flavours that would go unnoticed by a grown-up, and thus pickier eaters by default.
 It is perfectly possible to hate something in your youth by happily devour it twenty years later, because it no longer "tastes the same".